You are here

 Area AttractionsAsheville Outdoor ActivitiesEntertainment

-The incredible Blue Ridge Parkway is a 469-mile recreational motor road that connects Shenandoah and Great Smoky Mountains National Parks while protecting the cultural and natural features of the region.
-Designed as a "scenic drive", the Parkway provides both stunning scenery and close-up looks at the natural and cultural history of the mountains.
+the Parkway provides both stunning scenery and close-up looks at the natural and cultural history of the mountains.
 The Blue Ridge Parkway is also the access point to many great hikes that are within a 20-30 minute drive of Asheville.

 In 2021, the Blue Ridge Parkway Association (BRPA) marked all tunnels along the iconic roadway with signs denoting heights and location.
 Their new interactive map will certainly help you make the most of your adventures there, but if you need some recommendations to get you started, we've listed some of our favorite spots on the Blue Ridge Parkway below that are around an hour of drive time or less from Asheville!

-• Graveyard Fields and Black Balsam - Located at Milepost 418.8 on the Blue Ridge Parkway, Graveyard Fields, has it all: family-friendly hikes, waterfalls, summer options for blueberry picking.
+• Graveyard Fields and Black Balsam - Located at Milepost 418.8 on the Blue Ridge Parkway, Graveyard Fields, has it all: family-friendly hikes, waterfalls, and summer options for blueberry picking.
 The name Graveyard Fields comes from the appearance of the area after logging and fire had taken its toll on the forest and soil and left tree stumps that looked like gravestones.
 Ready for more after your Graveyard Fields waterfall hike?
-Located at Milepost 420.2, Black Balsam does require more of a hilly climb, but offers beautiful views from its mountain bald.
+Located at Milepost 420.2, Black Balsam does require more of a hilly climb but offers beautiful views from its mountain bald.

-• Mount Pisgah - with it's summit over 5,700 feet, Mount Pisgah can be spotted from downtown Asheville.
+• Mount Pisgah - with its summit over 5,700 feet, Mount Pisgah can be spotted from downtown Asheville.
 The 2.6 round trip trail up to Mount Pisgah's summit has a moderate difficulty rating but the views reward you from every angle once you make it to the top.
-Within close proximity of the trail access is the Pisgah Inn and Restaurant.
+Within proximity of the trail access is the Pisgah Inn and Restaurant.
 The restaurant offers a great spot to grab a bite to eat or sit on the back porch area and enjoy a cold brew or glass of wine.
-Mount Pisgah is located at milemarker 408.
+Mount Pisgah is located at mile marker 408.
+The hike to the tallest mountain east of the Mississippi River, Mt.
+Mitchell (Milepost 355), is actually a 14-mile hike from the Montreat area, but most people access Mount Mitchell from the Blue Ridge Parkway.
+Mt.
+Mitchell grounds include the popular summit which is accessible and paved to the top, as well as a whole network of trails to areas such as Commissary Ridge.

 Willing to drive a little further?